 A lot of us use army surplus ammo cans for carrying different items.
 Well, Smittybilt took note of that and offers an improved version.
 This 11-x7-x5.5-inch solid steel ammo box (PN# S/B2827) features waterproof seals that ensure that these cans will keep the contents dry and safe for many years.
 Rather than olive drab paint like an army can, these are semi-gloss black powder coat with a removable lid.
 The 600D nylon surround bag can hold one .50-caliber can or two .30-caliber cans, and it has a removable shoulder strap and five exterior pouches.
 I use mine for my electrical toolbox.

-A simple “cowboy” 20-x20-inch bandana can be a multi-tool on the trail.
+It may not seem like it fits in on a list of off-road tools, but a simple “cowboy” 20-x20-inch bandana can be a multi-tool on the trail.
 Among its many uses are a handkerchief, sling, bandage, and tourniquet.
 On a hot day, wet it down and tie it around your neck to cool you off.
 If it’s clean, you can wrap your lunch up in it.